krishpranav/pranaOS-old/Base/usr/share/man/man2/adjtime.md

 `adjtime()` gradually increments the system time by `delta`, if it is non-null.

-Serenity OS slows down or speeds up the system clock by at most 1%, so adjusting the time by N seconds takes 100 * n seconds to complete.
+pranaos OS slows down or speeds up the system clock by at most 1%, so adjusting the time by N seconds takes 100 * n seconds to complete.

 Calling `settimeofday()` or `clock_settime()` cancels in-progress time adjustments done by `adjtime`.